Irish Easter Traditions: Both Sacred and Fun - They Will Light Up your Next Easter Holiday!

 • Wearing new clothes, the colors for girls in particular would include green, yellow and white, signifying purity and a new start to life (notice how so many Easter traditions revolve around this idea of ‘new’?)

 • Doing stuff with eggs.
 One tradition is to eat them – and lots of them – since they are not permitted during the 40 days of Lent.
-I once heard the average Irishman on Easter Sunday consumes six … SIX … eggs.
-Others include Easter egg hunts and Easter egg races (rolling them downhill for prizes).
+I once heard Irish people on Easter Sunday consume an average of six … SIX … eggs.
+Other traditions include Easter egg hunts and Easter egg races (rolling them downhill for prizes).

 • A cute variation of the Easter egg hunt is to put a note under a child’s pillow with a clue where to find their Easter basket.
-From there, one clue leads to another until the basket is full!
+From there, one clue leads to another until the basket is full (including as many chocolate eggs as possible!

 And There You Go!
 One Gazillion Ideas for a Fun and Memorable Easter Weekend...